The first post in my blog is about THE personal finance book that I would recommend to everyone. The basic lesson of that book is:

 It’s important to set this money aside first, before you spend money on anything else.

 If you decide instead to wait until the end of the month and then set aside whatever is left after you’ve paid for all your living expenses and whatever else you need and want, then you’re very likely to find there’s nothing left.
+Your needs and wants will grow to the point where you spend all you earn, every dollar dime and penny you have.
 Let that happen month after month, and you future self won’t be get anything.
-As long as you have money in the form of cash in your hand or a large sum in your checking account, there will always be temptation to spend it.
-If that’s what you’re used to, you might think it’s impossible to set aside 10% or more.
+As long as you have money in the form of cash in your hand or some number of dollars in your checking account, you will be tempted to spend it.
+Do that consistently, get used to it, and you will think it’s impossible to set aside 10% or more.

 Remember this rule: